CarnegieLearningWeb/caliper-ts/README.md

 ### Event factory functions

 Caliper events can be created through factory functions.
-Each factory function takes two parameters: 1) a delegate, which is an object defining values for properties to be set in the event (see the [Event Subtypes section of the Caliper Spec](https://www.imsglobal.org/sites/default/files/caliper/v1p1/caliper-spec-v1p1/caliper-spec-v1p1.html#events)), and 2) an optional `CaliperSettings` object to use for populating the `edApp` property in the event.
+Each factory function takes two parameters: 1) a delegate, which is an object defining values for properties to be set in the event (see the [Event Subtypes section of the Caliper Spec](https://www.imsglobal.org/sites/default/files/caliper/v1p1/caliper-spec-v1p1/caliper-spec-v1p1.html#events)), and 2) an optional `SoftwareApplication` object to use for populating the `edApp` property in the event.

 The recommended way to create events is to use the `createEvent` function on the `Sensor` object.
-This function takes the factory function and delegate object as parameters, and automatically passes the `CaliperSettings` object from the `Sensor` instance to the factory function.
+This function takes the factory function and delegate object as parameters, and automatically passes the `SoftwareApplication` object from the `Sensor` instance to the factory function.

 ```ts
 const sessionEvent = sensor.createEvent(createSessionEvent, {